spantaleev/sijax-python/docs/comet.rst

 ``yield`` tells Sijax to flush the commands we've queued so far in the response object (``obj_response``).
-If your Comet function doesn't ``yield`` at all, it's response will be returned all at once (in the end), much like a normal request function (that uses `response.BaseResponse`).
+If your Comet function doesn't ``yield`` at all, its response will be returned all at once (in the end), much like a normal request function (that uses :class:`sijax.response.BaseResponse.BaseResponse`).

 Let's see how we can register a handler function as a Comet function.
-If you don't do something special over regular function registrations, you'll end up with a regular function, which can't use yield!

 All you need to to register a Comet function is to use the registration helper function that Comet provides::